UCISA22 Leadership Conference

 Tony Pauley, Chief Information and Digital Officer at the University of Warwick, has many years of experience delivering large scale digital transformation in complex environments.
 As CIDO, Tony is leading and developing Warwick’s digital and information strategy, accelerating the digital transformation, and revolutionising the future of its technological environment.

-Head of IT Service Delivery
+Director of Digital Operations and Service Delivery

 Head of IT Governance & Portfolio